 Steel pipe fence painting cost

-Painting a steel pipe fence costs $3 to $10 per linear foot, or $450 to $1,500 for 150', depending on the pipe's condition.
+Steel pipe fence painting costs $3 to $10 per linear foot, or $450 to $1,500 for 150', depending on the pipe's condition.
 Steel pipe fences—common on large rural properties—typically require more labor to remove loose rust and apply a rust-converting or rust-preventing primer.

 Painters labor charges to paint a fence

-Fence painters charge $1 to $9 per linear foot, depending on the fence size, prep works, coats, and application method.
+Fence painters charge $1 to $9 per linear foot, depending on the fence size, prep work, number of coats, and application method.
 Staining requires less labor but more product for the same surface area.

 |Item||Cost per linear foot|